LanceNorskog/deep-scurve/simple_deep_learning.md

 ## Experiments

 There are 12 different experiments, 6 LSTM sizes v.s. with&without Hilbert rearrangement.
-They demonstrate conclusively that Hilbert rearrangement can cause a major improvement.
+They demonstrate conclusively that feeding linear data with Hilbert rearrangement can give a major improvement.

 For readability, the following charts are stripped down to just val_loss, val_accuracy and test_accuracy.

 The tests were run with LSTM sizes of 1, 2, 4, 8, 16 and 32 units in the encoder & decoder LSTMs.
 This number is called the _receptive field_ of the LSTM model.
-These models are quite unstable, and at this size do not function very well even with the Hilbert rearrangement.
+These models are quite unstable, and at these sizes do not train very well even with the Hilbert rearrangement.

 ![1,2,4](images/lstm_mse_final_1_2_4.png)